SubstrateLabs/substrate-examples/_internal/_template/README.md

 export SUBSTRATE_API_KEY=ENTER_YOUR_KEY

 # Run the TypeScript example

+# If using tsx:
-cd typescript                   # Navigate to the typescript example npm install                     # Install dependencies ts-node example.ts              # Run the example
+cd typescript                   # Navigate to the typescript example npm install                     # Install dependencies npx tsx example.ts              # Run the example

+# If using Deno:
+cd typescript
+deno run example.ts

+# Run the Python example

 # If using Poetry:
 cd python                       # Navigate to the python example